itsdfish/QuantumOrderEffectModels.jl/docs/src/model_description.md

 # Order Effect

 An order effect occurs when the final probability judgment of disease depends on the order in which evidence is presented.
-An order effect can be stated formally as:
+An order effect for two sources of evidence can be stated formally as:

-$\Pr(D=d \mid S_i=1, S_j=-1) \ne \Pr(D=d \mid S_j=-1, S_i=1).,$
+$\Pr(D=d \mid S_i=s_i, S_j=s_j) \ne \Pr(D=d \mid S_j=s_j, S_i=s_i),$

-where $1$ indicates positive evidence and $-1$ indicates negative evidence for the disease.
-Order effects are challenging to explain for classical probability models because evidence is commutative.
+where $s_i,s_j \in \{1,-1\}$ and 1 denotes positive evidence for the disease and -1 denotes negative evidence for the disease.
+Order effects are challenging to explain with classical probability models because evidence is assumed to be commutative (i.e., invariant to order).
 One workaround for classical probability is to augment the sample space with an additional event representing evidence order.
 However, augmenting the sample space comes at the cost of creating additional parameters which need to be specified and justified, or estimated from limited data.

 # Quantum Order Effect Model

-According to the QOEM, positive and negative evidence form *incompatible* events, meaning they cannot be considered simultaneously.
-As a consequence, a person cannot represent the full joint distribution of events over disease status (present vs. absent), evidence type (positive vs. negative), and information source (medical history vs. laboratory test).
-Instead, incompatible events are represented in a lower dimensional space by different bases, which must be evaluated sequentially.
+According to the QOEM, evidence sources constitute *incompatible* events, meaning they cannot be considered simultaneously because the joint probability distribution is not defined.
+In particular, a person cannot represent the 8 dimensional joint distribution of events over disease status (present vs. absent), evidence type (positive vs. negative), and information source (medical history vs. laboratory test).
+Instead, incompatible events are represented in a lower 4 dimensional space using different bases, which must be evaluated sequentially.
 Bases correspond to different perspectives of a situation.
-In the medical diagnosis task, the QOEM assumes that positive and negative evidence are viewed one at a time from different perspectives.
+In the medical diagnosis task, the QOEM assumes that medical history and laboratory tests are viewed one at a time from different perspectives.
 Order effects arise from this process because the linear algebra operations described below are non-commutative.

 ## Basis

-The first in defining a quantum model is to determine which events are compatible and which are incompatible.
+The first step in the process of defining a quantum model is to determine which events are compatible and which are incompatible.
 The QOEM assumes information source is incompatible, but disease status and evidence type are compatible.
 Consequentially, the basis of the QOEM consists of four states corresponding to the all possible combinations of disease status and evidence type:

 1. disease present (p) and positive evidence for disease (p)
 2. disease present (p) and negative evidence for disease (n)